a-schild/churchtools-pdfcalendar/README.md

 # churchtools-pdfcalendar
 Generate PDF month calendars from churchtools
-- With version 1.1 you can also generate full-year calendars, consisting of 12 pages
-- With version 1.1.2 you can also generate styled xlsx calendars
-- With version 1.1.3 fix for prev/next year on year wrap
-- With version 1.1.4 we fixed the api change in ct for CSRF

 Currently the UI is in german only

 ## Requirements
-- php 7.1 or better
+- php 8.0 or better
-- Churchtools (Tested with 3.52.0)
+- Churchtools (Tested with v3.101.1)

 ## Demoserver
 - A demo server can be accessed under this URL